debuggingg/debuggingg.github.io/_posts/2024-06-28-js12-jquery-selector-filter-each.md

 - **Descendant Selector** (`$("#subject p")`): Selects all `<p>` elements that are descendants (children at any level) of the element with id "subject" and applies a CSS style (`color`).

-These selectors demonstrate how jQuery can efficiently target specific elements based on their relationship to other elements within the HTML structure.
 ```html
 <!DOCTYPE html>
 <html>